adamsilver/fdpb/01-a-registration-form.md

 Progressive enhancement is about users.
 It just happens to make our lives (as designers/developers) easier too.
 This is because instead of keeping up with a set of browsers and devices (which is impossible!) we can just focus on features.

 First and foremost, progressive enhancement is about always giving users an experience, no matter their browser or device or quality of connection.
-When things go wrong—and they will—users shouldn't suffer.
+When things go wrong — and they will — users shouldn't suffer.
 That's bad design.

 There are a lot of ways an experience can go wrong.
-Perhaps the stylesheet or script failed to load.
-Maybe everything loaded fine, but the user's browser doesn't recognise some HTML, CSS or Javascript.
-Whatever happens, using progressive enhancement as an approach to designing experiences stops users having an especially bad time.
+Perhaps the stylesheet or script fails to load.
+Maybe everything loads, but the user's browser doesn't recognise some HTML, CSS or Javascript.
+Whatever happens, using progressive enhancement as an approach to designing experiences, stops users having an especially bad time.

 It starts with HTML, which is for structure and content.
 If CSS or Javascript doesn't load, it's fine because the content is there.